RightsandWrongsgit/ARMTEC/modules/views.md

 `composer require drupal/views_infinite_scroll`<br>
 `drush en views_infinite_scroll`

-Views Layout Module:
+### Views Layout module

-Views Layout is sort of like a stripped down Layout Builder that lets you select different column counts in stacked rows to display Views output in a little more creative way than just grids or tables.
+The [Views Layout module](https://www.drupal.org/project/views_layout)is sort of like a stripped down Layout Builder that lets you select different column counts in stacked rows to display Views output in a little more creative way than just grids or tables.
 It can be used with the Layout Plugin Views module if you want to go incrementally a little more nuts on field level presentation in the rows you are stacking.

-composer require drupal/views_layout
+`composer require drupal/views_layout`<br>
-drush en views_layout
+`drush en views_layout`

-Core Views Facets Module:
+### Core Views Facets module

-If you want to use Facets within Views, also install and enable this add-on.
+If you want to use [Facets](../modules/facetedsearch.md) within Views, also install and enable this add-on.

-composer require drupal/core_views_facets
+`composer require drupal/core_views_facets`<br>
-drush en core_views_facets
+`drush en core_views_facets`